 - Depressed mood

-- Lowered interest in all activities
+- Loss of interest in daily activities

 - Appetite changes

-- Sleep changes
+- Weight changes

-- Decreased levels of energy
+- Decreased levels of energy and physical movement

 - Feelings of guilt

 - Difficulty concentrating or thinking